kayak4665664/kayak4665664.github.io/capture-packets-for-mobile-apps/index.md

 ## Charles

 Charles is an HTTP proxy and monitor that can be used to capture HTTP and HTTPS packets.
-It's like Fiddler on Windows.
+It&#39;s like Fiddler on Windows.

 On macOS, we can install Charles using `brew`: